exasol/bucketfs-java/doc/user_guide/user_guide.md

 In rare cases you might want more control over that process, for example if you plan bulk-upload of a large number of small files and want to shift the check to the end of that operation.

-For those special occasions there is an overloaded method `uploadFile(source, destination, blocking-flag)` where you can choose to upload in non-blocking fashion.
+For those special occasions there is the method `uploadFileNonBlocking(source, destination)` where you can choose to upload in non-blocking fashion.

 The same style of overloaded function exists for text content upload too in the method `upload(content, destination, blocking-flag)`.